Spending one day in Amsterdam and looking for an easy-to-follow itinerary? Look no further! I have a complete guide for you.

 Right there in the center of Amsterdam, a little girl, her family, and friends hid from the nazi soldiers for two long years.

 While the furniture isn’t original, the house still gives you a claustrophobic feeling.
 Also, you get a pretty good idea of how it must have been living in the Secret Annex with seven other people.

 So go there and learn about their lives, but remember not to take any pictures inside as it’s not allowed.

 And since this is the second-most visited museum in the Netherlands, be sure to buy your ticket in advance.

-You can buy your ticket up to 2 months in advance on the museum’s website, and we highly recommend you do so because the lines here are absurdly massive.
+You can buy your ticket up to 2 months in advance on the museum’s website, and I highly recommend you do so because the lines here are absurdly massive.

 Marvel at Van Gogh’s originals

 One of the most famous Dutch painters, Van Gogh, is remembered in the country’s capital.